yggame/yggame.github.io/_publications/2023-07-14-PanFlowNet_A Flow-Based-Deep-Network-for-Pan-sharpening.md

 title: "PanFlowNet: A Flow-Based Deep Network for Pan-sharpening"
 collection: publications
 permalink: /publication/ICCV2023-PanFlowNet_A Flow-Based-Deep-Network-for-Pan-sharpening
-excerpt: 'This paper is about the number 1.
-The number 2 is left for future work.'
+excerpt: 'This paper is about PanFlowNet: A Flow-Based Deep Network for Pan-sharpening.'
 date: 2023-07-14
 venue: 'ICCV'
 paperurl: 'https://arxiv.org/abs/2305.07774'